jshin313/ti-authenticator/README.md

 * Allow for multiple codes like Google Authenticator
 * Use USB maybe somehow
 * Allow users to use the counter based OTP
+* Make the circle thing that shows you how much time is left before a code expires like Google Authenticator does